Quicr/bare-rust/README.md

 are short.
 To support EV13 and beyond, we can make a parallel `ev13.rs`; its use and any ISR adaptations should be easy to switch using cargo features.

-## Known Gaps vis à vis `bare-rust`

-* Stack measurement - should be possible to re-add
-* UART support - should be able to add via off-the-shelf HAL

 ## TODO

 * [ ] UART+DMA connectivity to the MGMT chip